Skip to Content

 Where to Buy Selenite

 Selenite is plentiful on online platforms like Amazon, Etsy, and eBay.
-Usually, we advise not to buy gemstones there because of the risk of fakes; however, in the case of selenite, you can be safe because of selenite prevalence.
+Usually, we advise you not to buy gemstones there because of the risk of fakes; however, in the case of selenite, you can be safe because of its prevalence.

-The most common material sold is selenite sticks and carved small sculptures.
+The most common materials sold are selenite sticks and carved small sculptures.
 They are genuine.
-Avoid buying vivid-colored green, blue and purple selenite crystals as they are 100% dyed.
+Avoid buying vivid-colored green, blue, and purple selenite crystals, as they are 100% dyed.

-Mineral shows and local fairs are also good places for selenite buying.
+Mineral shows and local fairs are also good places to buy selenite.
 The material there is also natural.

 The advantage of offline buying is that you can carefully observe the sample for damages, scratches, and inclusions before purchase.
 Don’t forget that selenite is a very soft mineral that can be easily scratched by anything except talc.